orkan/ffmpeg-bat/README.md

 echo ffmpeg_mp3.bat "D:\clips\*.avi" 128k 44100
 ```
 Note: all paths must be wilcards.
 Use * or ? as needed

+## Configuration
+All ffmpeg configuration is stored in `bat\_config.bat` file.
+You can create your own by copying this file to `usr\config.bat` and edit it there.
+Your changes will be automatically loaded and will overwrite any corresponding values from `_config.bat`

 ## About
 ### Requirements